ZhangGe6/onnx-modifier/readme.md

 6. For the `Inputs/Outputs` with type `list`, it is forced to be at most 8 elements in the current version.
 If the actual inputs/outputs number is less than 8, we can leave the unused items with the name starting with `list_custom`, and they will be automatically omitted.

 7. This feature is experimentally supported now and may be not very robust.
-So any issues are warmly welcomed if some unexpected result is encountered.
+So any issues are warmly welcomed if some unexpected results are encountered.

 # Sample models